patrickaregan/tech-index/index.md

 Ansible is a tool for automating deployments and configuration changes.

+## Application Development

+It is worthwile to plan and design your application before building it.
+The requirements may change during the build phase but it will be easier if you start with a design plan.
+Here are the steps to create a design plan.

 ## Camping

 I caught the [Camping](https://patrickaregan.github.io/tech-index/camping) bug during the pandemic watching a lot of camping videos.
 I tried tent camping, then car camping, and finally I purchased a travel trailer.